ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 5. CBA
 6. CAB

-In directed graphs, a triangle say ABC, will be counted ony
+In directed graphs, a triangle say ABC, will be counted only three times as it has the following variations becaus of the direction of edges mattering:
+1. ABC
+2. BCA
+3. CAB

+Hence, the final count in case of undirected graph is total triangles/6 and that for directed graphs is total triangles/3.
 ```java
 class Graph
 {